 When Dan talks about making the switch from working in finance to working in the wine industry you can almost hear him breath a sigh of relief.
 He says his new career choice “is not like work anymore – it becomes more of a lifestyle” – with the caveat of, “other than working at 2am during harvest”.

-Their first vintage of Sauvignon Blanc is the 2012 – this wine shows gooseberry, notes of pear – sweet aromas of citrus blossom.
+The first vintage of Avinodos Sauvignon Blanc was 2012 – this wine shows gooseberry, notes of pear – sweet aromas of citrus blossom.
 The wine finishes clean and crisp with notes of green apple.
 It has very good acidity.

 The 2013 Avinodos Sauvignon Blanc is from the exact same vineyard as the 2012 (Oak Knoll District) – but perhaps is a bit more complex of a wine.
 Aromatically it shows pleasing floral notes – aromas of citrus blossom.
 The mouth feel is clean – grapefruit, lemon with some mineralities.
 Again very good acidity but not bracing acidity – plenty of fruit keeps this wine in balance.